Kinglos01/Capstone-Project/README.md

 ![image](https://github.com/user-attachments/assets/e2e820bf-c1a0-4d08-b67f-af6c953f454d)

-The Item Screen of the autoCommerce applciation is a list where users can add and remove items from their own personal list of items.
-The user can add, remove or edit the item's names and their prices within the field.
+The Item Screen of the autoCommerce applciation is a list where users can add and remove items from their list of items.
+The user can add, remove, or edit the item's names and their prices within the field.
 The user is also able to import a **CSV or TXT** file which stores the items alongside their price with the **ITEM NAME,ITEM PRICE** format.

 The item name must follow the following criteria, it must be **2, 25 characters**.